comonicon/Comonicon.jl/README.md

 end
 ```

 We don't want to compromise on writing DRY code.
-If you have mentioned it in the documentation, you shouldn't write
+If you have mentioned it in the documentation or somewhere in your script, you shouldn't write about it again in your code.
-about it again in your code.

 This is like Python [docopt](https://github.com/docopt/docopt) but with [Fire](https://github.com/google/python-fire) and in Julia.

 ### Zero Overhead
 The backend code generator will generate Julia ASTs directly to parse your command line inputs all in one